sanderlin2013/Zillow-Timeseries-Project/README.md

 # Philadelphia Real Estate Investment: Predicting Best 5 Zip Codes
  ![Philly Skyline](Images/Philly_skyline_2.jpg)

-## Overview
+## Summary

 Real estate data from [Zillow Research](https://www.zillow.com/research/data/), which offers comprehensive data on zip codes in the Philadelphia metro area (consisting of 281 Philadelphia zip codes) was used for this analysis.
 The dataset originally included 14,723 zip codes, so preprocessing started by removing the extraneous (non-Philadelphia) zip codes and irrelevant variables.
 The top ten Philadelphia zip codes were then chosen by sorting the zip codes by highest [ROI](https://www.investopedia.com/terms/r/returnoninvestment.asp) after the 2008 crash.
 Afterwards,  the data was melted to format it for time series modeling.
 The top ten zip codes were then split into training and validation sets, and modeled in order to predict how the real estate values would change over 3 years.
 Our final model used [`statsmodels.tsa.statespace.sarimax.SARIMAX`](https://www.statsmodels.org/stable/generated/statsmodels.tsa.statespace.sarimax.SARIMAX.html) to create SARIMA models to forecast real estate values.
 Prior to this we used the same package to extract the optimal elements needed to make each dataset stationary.
 The capability to extract these elements was why we chose this specific package.
 Using the predicted data and the validation data, we looked at the [RMSE](https://www.statology.org/how-to-interpret-rmse/) for each model, and chose models with the lowest RMSE scores as our best modeled zip codes.
 Finally, we predicted the ROI for real estate purchased  in our final five zip codes.
-Our final recommended zip codes to invest in, with their expected ROI's in January 2020 are: `19148` - 22%, `19123` - 19%, `19130`- 17%, `19145`-14%, `19428`-13%.
+Our final recommended zip codes to invest in, with their expected ROI's in January 2020 are: `19148` (22%), `19123` (19%), `19130` (17%), `19145` (14%), `19428` (13%).

 ## Business and Data Understanding

-###  Buisness Problem
+###  Business Problem

-A **real estate investment firm** centered in Philadelphia reached out to a consultant to help them figure out **"What are the top 5 best zip codes for us to invest in?"**.
+A real estate investment firm centered in Philadelphia reached out to a consultant to help them figure out **"What are the top 5 best zip codes for us to invest in?"**.
 The goal of the analysis in this notebook is to answer the stakeholders question by recommending the top 5 zip codes to invest in the Philly Metro area *and* explain the logic behind those recommendations.

 ## Dataset

 The dataset was originally extracted from [Zillow Research](https://www.zillow.com/research/data/).
 This specific dataset can be found [here](https://github.com/learn-co-curriculum/dsc-phase-4-choosing-a-dataset/tree/main/time-series).
+The dataset includes **14,723** rows (representing zip codes) and **272** columns, and includes the median sales information for each zip code from April 1996 through April 2018.

 ### Limitations of the Dataset
 The goal of this analysis is to find the best zip codes to invest in, but this particular dataset doesn't include enough ancillary information about the datasets to fully grasp (with out further information) why some zip codes are more expensive or have changing housing prices.
 Additionally, this dataset provides the median monthly housing prices in a zip code.
-Using the median monthly value also removed some of the granularity of the dataset, which may have enabled us to create more accurate models.
+Using the median monthly price also removed some of the granularity of the dataset, which may have enabled us to create more accurate models.

 ### Why We Used This Dataset